 Want to read more about growth v. fixed mindset?
 Check here.

 You’re holding onto grudges and unresolved conflict.

 The elephant in the reception hall.
 Do I really want to become friends with the photographer who never sends me photos after weddings?
 Do I really want to reach out to the planner who wants a little too much say in my floral designs?
 Do I really want to spend any extra time with the owner of the best venue in town, but who is also really strict about parking?

 Yupp, you do.
 These are the people we have to work with.
 None of us can pull off a wedding alone, and we can’t improve working relationships by distancing ourselves from those we struggle with.
 Not only will that make tensions worse, but eventually we’ll run out of people to work with!
 It’s way easier to roll your eyes at someone’s Instagram.
 Maybe it’s time to unfollow on Instagram and grab coffee in real life.

 If you’re feeling like community isn’t coming easily, then you need to take the first step to change that.
 It may feel like it will cost you time, profits, clients, or pride.
 And it might.
 But if you want to feel a sense of belonging, it’s going to cost you something.
 Brene Brown says, “true belonging only happens when we present our authentic, imperfect selves to the world.”
 Reaching out to those in your community might cost you some vulnerability.

 It can be scary and intimidating to make the first move in developing relationships in your local community.
 But I promise you, we will not go far if we don’t connect to our industry partners.

-If you’re looking for some concrete ways to build local community in your industry, check back in for Part II!
+If you’re looking for some concrete ways to build local community in your industry, click the link to check out Part II!